Sound Sync

 struct __attribute__ ((packed)) audioSyncPacket { // WLEDMM "packed" ensures that there are no additional gaps

-uint8_t pressure[2]; // 02 Bytes, offset 6 - sound pressure as fixed point (8bit integer, 8bit fraction)
+uint8_t pressure[2]; // 02 Bytes, offset 6 - optional - sound pressure as fixed point (8bit integer, 8bit fraction)

 float sampleRaw; // 04 Bytes offset 8 - either "sampleRaw" or "rawSampleAgc" depending on soundAgc setting